-Students are not to enter the building before 7:30 am or remain in the building after the school dismissal time unless involved in a supervised activity under the direct supervision of an employee of the district.
+Students are not allowed to enter the building before 7:30 am or remain in the building after the school dismissal time unless involved in a supervised activity under the direct supervision of an employee of the district.
 This covers all areas of the building including the gymnasiums.
+For safety reasons, students should never open the door, prop the door open, or let people in the building.